abagames/111-one-button-games-in-2021/README.md

 # I have created 111 one-button games in 2021

 You can play all games in your browser (PC or mobile).
-Clink on the images below to play.
+Click on the images below to play.

 All games are created with [crisp-game-lib](https://github.com/abagames/crisp-game-lib).

-If you are interested in how to make a one-button game, you may also be interested in this article: [How to realize various actions in a one-button game](https://github.com/abagames/various-actions-in-a-one-button-game/blob/main/README.md)
+If you are interested in how to make a one-button game, you may also be interested in this article: [How to realize various actions in a one-button game](https://dev.to/abagames/how-to-realize-various-actions-in-a-one-button-game-fak)

 <a href="https://abagames.github.io/crisp-game-lib-games/?rebirth"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/rebirth/screenshot.gif" alt="REBIRTH" width="25%" loading="lazy"></a><a href="https://abagames.github.io/crisp-game-lib-games/?intow"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/intow/screenshot.gif" alt="IN TOW" width="25%" loading="lazy"></a><a href="https://abagames.github.io/crisp-game-lib-games/?castn"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/castn/screenshot.gif" alt="CAST N" width="25%" loading="lazy"></a><a href="https://abagames.github.io/crisp-game-lib-games/?bamboo"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/bamboo/screenshot.gif" alt="BAMBOO" width="25%" loading="lazy"></a>